Krutonium/space-engineers-personal-docs/README.md

-# space-engineers-personal-docs
+# Space Engineers Faction Regulations
-Documentation of Rules, Guidelines and Standards for our Space Engineers Faction
+Documentation of Rules, Guidelines and Standards for Space Engineers Faction
 ## Ship Regulations
 ### Part Requirements
 * A projector with a regularly updated blueprint.